SDA-SE/sda-dropwizard-commons/README.md

 level service offered by the SDA platform, e.g. interaction service. .

 Status:
-- Only server part of trace token is implemented
+- Ready to use
+- When using new threads for clients to invoke another service, the trace token is not transferred out-of-the-box.

 ##### Weld